barangutan/github-activity/README.md

 # github-activity

 Retrieves a users GitHub activity (from their Atom feed) and parses it into some useful json.
+GitHub has capped the feed to only bring back the last 30 events.

 ## Installation ##